Note for Europe: I like chasing DX very much so consequently call CQ DX

 Do not get frustrated or upset when I am not answering.

-If listening carefully before calling it is clear I want DX.
+If listening carefully before one starts calling, it is clear I am calling CQ DX.

 Ham since June 1982 at the age of 17 with my novice callsign PD0NGH.

 A year later in 1983, I got the full licence and till today it is PA3CWN.

 Enjoying DX on HF ; mainly 40 meters and since Sept 2013 use a rotary dipole at 16m up.

 I am very active on 40 m CW and occasionally SSB chasing DX with a Yaesu FT-2000 and sofar I did